 The description of scattering processes has been fairly general so far and needs to be augmented by specifying the electronic Bloch states connected in these transitions.
 As a simple model of electronic states in a ferromagnet we consider a band structure with two bands that are separated by a Stoner splitting.
 For definiteness, we refer to the majority electrons as spin-up electrons and the minority carriers as spin-down, as shown in Fig.~\ref{band_dispersion_energy}.
 We choose a modified tight binding (TB) band structure of the form

 where $\gamma$ is the hopping energy that controls the band width, which is in 1D equal to $4\gamma$, and $\Delta$ is the Stoner spin splitting energy.
 While this result applies to a one-dimensional lattice, we use it here with the modulus $k=|\bvec{k}|$ of a three-dimensional vector.

-Such a ``spherical approximation'' makes it easier to numerically evaluate the time dependent scattering integrals with momentum dependent scattering kernels in the dynamics.
-This simplification can, in principle, be removed, but only at a very considerable computational cost because of the integrations over anisotropic distributions on a three-dimensional $k$ grid.
+There have been very few attempts at the numerically extremely challenging computation of the electron-electron scattering dynamics for multiple bands in the whole Brillouin zone~\cite{mueller_ab_2016}.
+The results of the momentum and band-resolved calculations are in qualitative agreement with those obtained by using an effective density of states~\cite{mueller_feedback_2013}.
+Together with the results of Ref.~\cite{stiehl_role_2022} discussed in the Introduction, this suggests that it is not necessary to include the full anistotropic multi-band structure to model the demagnetization dynamics, and we will use the simple $|\bvec{k}|$ band structure~\ref{eq:spherical-band} in the following.

 The Stoner splitting is given by

 where $n_\sigma$ is the number of electrons per unit cell in the majority/minority channel, respectively,